RefPerSys/RefPerSys/README.md

 Binary modules are conventionally named `generated/__rps_*.so`, see in our `GNUmakefile` the line around comment `**generated binary modules`

-See our shell script `build-plugin.sh` to understand compiling conventions in binary modules or plugins.
+See our C++ utility `do-build-refpersys-plugin.cc` to understand compiling conventions in binary modules or plugins.
 In particular, if the first fifty (50) lines of a generated C++ file contain - probably inside a comment - @RPSCOMPILEFLAGS= that is used to compile the plugin.
 If